Hurricane Laura reaches ‘extremely dangerous’ Category 4 strength ahead of landfall

 “Steps to protect life and property should be rushed to completion in the next few hours,” the NHC said in its 7 a.m. advisory.

-Here are the impacts the NHC is warning of ahead of Laura’s landfall:
+Here are the impacts the NHC is warning about ahead of Laura’s landfall:

 Storm surge